sot-tech/TtKVC/README.md

 ## Admins
 Administrators are chats, that receive messages about kaltura uploads, and can disable or enable upload video to telegram (for particular video).
+`/switchignore_{id}` - switch status of file.
+If particular file set to not upload - it will be uploaded to Telegram and vice versa.
+_NB: id - is identifier in DB._

+`/forceupload {id}` -  forcibly upload file with provided id, even if file names inside torrent matches with `crawler.ignoreregexp`.
+_NB: id - is offset respectively to `crawler.contexturl`._

 To become admin, chat should call `/setadmin 123456` in telegram, where 123456 - is an OTP, seeded by `adminotpseed`, to revoke admin call `/rmadmin 123456`.